7 Valley High students arrested after fight locks down campus

-(FOX40.COM) — Several students have been arrested on Wednesday after a fight locked down Valley High School in Elk Grove, according to the Sacramento Sheriff’s Office.
+(FOX40.COM) — Several students have been arrested on Wednesday after a fight locked down Valley High School in Sacramento, according to the Sacramento County Sheriff’s Office.

-All students and staff are reported to be safe and to have followed emergency lockdown procedures.
+All students and staff are reported safe and followed emergency lockdown procedures.

 “The safety of our students and staff is a top priority at our school,” Valley High School Principal Bridgette Kemp-Bell wrote.
 “We are sharing this information with you as part of our ongoing efforts to keep you informed about incidents that affect our campus.”